VRConservation/confi/_build/html/_sources/chapters/2_primer.md

 Forest resilience bond entities.
 Blue=investment flows, green=return, red=agreement (adapted from Blue Forest).
 ```

-In {numref}`bluef`, the investors (e.g., Calvert Impact Capital, AAA Insurance) provide up-front capital by paying into the Forest Resilience Bond.
+Investors, such as Calvert Impact Capital and AAA Insurance, provide up-front capital by paying into the Forest Resilience Bond ({numref}`bluef`).
 This aggregate fund, administered by the National Forest Foundation, pays contractors and local NGOs to plan and deliver forest and watershed restoration activities.
 Once completed, Yuba Water Agency (the beneficiary) repays implementation costs to the fund, which repays the investors.

 ## Additional Cases
 In addition to the three examples mentioned above, other examples from innovative private financing showcase the flexibility and appeal of these strategies.